markbastian/clj-cloud-playground/README.md

 1. Launch the container with `docker run -e NREPL_PORT=3001 -p 80:3000 -p 3001:3001 XXXXXXXXXX.dkr.ecr.us-east-1.amazonaws.com/clj-cloud-playground &`.
 Note that the & will run the process in the background.

 To stop your app, use `docker ps` to identify the container id then `docker stop id` (id is the container you just identified) to stop the container.

+#### Run with Amazon Elastic Beanstalk
+[Amazon Elasticbeanstalk](https://aws.amazon.com/elasticbeanstalk/) with Clojure has two options:
+1. Run as an uberwar using Apache Tomcat
+1. Run as a standalone uberjar app

+##### EBS with Tomcat
+This project uses [lein-uberwar](https://github.com/luminus-framework/lein-uberwar) and [lein-beanstalk](https://github.com/weavejester/lein-beanstalk) for deployment. [lein-beanstalk](https://github.com/weavejester/lein-beanstalk) is a bit dated, but it works.
+Other forks include [lein-elastic-beanstalk](https://github.com/ktgit/lein-elastic-beanstalk) and [lein-aws-beanstalk](https://github.com/zombofrog/lein-aws-beanstalk).

+To deploy your war app with Tomcat do the following:
+1. Add  [lein-uberwar](https://github.com/luminus-framework/lein-uberwar) to your project.clj plugins vector.
+1. Specify the application entry point for your uberjar in your project file (e.g. `:uberwar {:handler clj-cloud-playground.core/app}`).
+1. Run `lein uberwar` to create your war file.
+1. Add [lein-beanstalk](https://github.com/weavejester/lein-beanstalk) to your project.clj plugins vector.
+1. Configure your aws credentials in your project.clj file as described [here](https://github.com/weavejester/lein-beanstalk#basic-configuration).
+1. Specify the application entry point for the beanstalk plugin in your project file (e.g. `:ring {:handler clj-cloud-playground.core/app}`).
+1. Configure your aws environment as shown in the project file or take a look at [this useful blog post](https://victorjcheng.wordpress.com/2016/02/02/deploying-a-clojure-app-using-elastic-beanstalk/).
+One thing you must get right is the :stack-name field.
+You can get a list of current stack options by invoking the command `aws elasticbeanstalk list-available-solution-stacks` and looking for the desired Tomcat instance.
+Note that if you read the above blog post the stack name there is out of date.
+This project uses "64bit Amazon Linux 2018.03 v3.1.6 running Tomcat 8.5 Java 8".
+Also, the blog post indicates needed a VPC for a t2.nano instance.
+This did not seem to be the case for me.
+1. Run `lein beanstalk deploy $environment` where $environment is the environment specified in your project.
+For example, in this project the command is `lein beanstalk deploy development`.
+In this project, this key can be found at `(get-in project [:aws :beanstalk :environments 0 :name])`.

+This should succes

+This might work:
+ * Add [lein dockerstalk](https://github.com/juxt/lein-dockerstalk) and [lein zip](https://github.com/mrmcc3/lein-zip) to your plugins (This is already done here.)
+ * Running `aws elasticbeanstalk list-available-solution-stacks` is useful

 ## TODO
 Add directions for deployment with Elastic Beanstalk